sfior/CENevo/README.md

 ## Genome assembly tools

 Scaffold and gene names used in the study, and workflow to extract annotation for candidate loci.
-Genome assemblies, related annotation, and linkage maps are available [here](https://datadryad.org/dataset/doi:10.5061/dryad.x0k6djhng).
+The genome assemblies, related annotation, and linkage maps are available [here](https://datadryad.org/dataset/doi:10.5061/dryad.x0k6djhng).

 ## Genome scans